SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in the FBN1 or ADAMTSL4 gene cause isolated ectopia lentis.
+Changes in the FBN1 or ADAMTSL4 gene cause isolated ectopia lentis.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the FBN1 gene are more common among people with isolated ectopia lentis than variants in the ADAMTSL4 gene.
 These genes provide instructions for making proteins that are necessary for the formation of threadlike filaments called microfibrils.
-Microfibrils provide support to many tissues, including the lenses of the eyes, which are held in position by these filaments.
+Microfibrils provide support to many tissues.
+Within the eyes, microfibrils form small bundles called zonular fibers that hold the lenses of the eyes in their central position.

-Mutations in the FBN1 or ADAMTSL4 gene impair protein function and lead to a decrease in microfibril formation or result in the formation of impaired microfibrils.
-Without functional microfibrils to anchor the lens in its central position at the front of the eye, the lens becomes displaced.
-The displaced lens cannot focus light correctly, contributing to the vision problems that are common in people with isolated ectopia lentis.
+Pathogenic variants in the FBN1 or ADAMTSL4 gene cause cells to make a version of the protein that does not function properly.
+This can decrease the number of microfibrils or result in the formation of altered microfibrils.
+Without enough functional microfibrils to form zonular fibers, the lens becomes ectopic.
+The ectopic lens cannot focus light correctly, contributing to the vision problems that are common in people with isolated ectopia lentis.

 Learn more about the genes associated with Isolated ectopia lentis